python/cpython/Doc/library/itertools.rst

 .. function:: filterfalse(predicate, iterable)

-   Make an iterator that filters elements from iterable returning only those for which the *predicate* returns a false value.
-If *predicate* is ``None``, return the items that are false.
+   Make an iterator that filters elements from the *iterable* returning only those for which the *predicate* returns a false value.
+If *predicate* is ``None``, returns the items that are false.
 Roughly equivalent to::

       def filterfalse(predicate, iterable):